TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SoftReferences/Index.rst

 * :php:`matchString`: The value of the match.
 This is only for informational purposes to show what was found.
 * :php:`error`: An error message can be set here, like "file not found" etc.
-* :php:`subst`: If this array is found there MUST be a token in the output content as well!
+* :php:`subst`: exists on a successful match and defines the token from :php:`content`

    * :php:`tokenID`: The tokenID string corresponding to the token in output content, `{softref:[tokenID]}`.
 This is typically an md5 hash of a string